Journey to Pascha

 Bridging to Scripture

 Give each student paper, pencils, and colored pencils or markers.
 Have them draw or write about what they think it means to be a loyal friend.
 This could mean either how they would show loyalty, or how they would like someone to show loyalty to them or to others.
+They might also write or illustrate an actual account of loyalty in their own lives, or create a story about loyalty.
 Let students share what they have drawn or written if they wish to.

 3